 The ROC Baking Steel needs to slide easily onto your oven tray but still allow space around the edges for hot air to circulate.
 One of your happy customers passed on a great tip: Cut a piece of cardboard to size to see if the steel will fit in your oven or BBQ.
 If you do this, please note: it’s okay for the steel to hang over the rack by a couple of centimetres in smaller ovens – as long as the oven door closes it’s okay.

 Not at this stage.
 We are a small-scale family owned business and the cost and time involved in custom orders is prohibitive.
 Luckily, we offer a range of different sizes, shapes and features to suit a range of uses.

-The larger ROC Baking Steels weigh around 11 kilograms.
-The smaller and thinner ones weigh somewhat less, down to around 8 kilograms.
+The larger ROC Baking Steels weigh around 10.5 to 11.5 kilograms.
+The smaller and thinner ones weigh somewhat less, from 6 to 7.5 kilograms.

 With each use, your ROC Baking Steel darken in colour, starting in spots.
 This is normal it is due to the process of the oil heating on the steel.
 After a while, it will be uniformly darker in colour.